 The thermodynamic consequence is immediate.
 For \(\alpha<1\) and \(\gamma=1-\alpha\),

 while the products entering the first law remain finite:

 Thus the zero-temperature, divergent-entropy behavior follows from imposing a finite first law together with Carrollian degeneration of the time direction.
-We list distinguished sectors in table~\ref{tab:distinguished-sectors}.
+We list distinguished sectors in Table~\ref{tab:distinguished-sectors}.

-The central lesson is that the Carroll limit of black-hole thermodynamics is a contraction problem for the full thermodynamic phase space.
-If the geometry is required to remain Carrollian, a finite first law forces a strong-gravity scaling and leads to \(T\to0\), \(S\to\infty\), with finite first-law products.
+The Carroll limit of black-hole thermodynamics is therefore organized by the extended thermodynamic phase space.
+If the geometry is required to remain Carrollian, a finite first law selects a finite fixed-generator scaling and leads to \(T\to0\), \(S\to\infty\), with finite first-law products.